 Outgoing_Orders = Order_Decision

-Of course the key question in the entire beergame is how you make that order decision - because it is so important we'll defer the detailed discussion of the order decision to the next section.
+Of course, the key question in the entire Beer Distribution Game is how you make that order decision - because it is so important we'll defer the detailed discussion of the order decision to the next section.

-The incoming deliveries depends on the incoming delivery rate, and this in turn is equal to the outgoing deliveries beeing sent by your supplier, delayed by the amount of time it takes for the goods to reach you.
+The incoming deliveries depend on the incoming delivery rate, and this in turn is equal to the outgoing deliveries being sent by your supplier, delayed by the amount of time it takes for the goods to reach you.

 Now let's come back to the order decision.
-In our model we have implemented two order decisions, a "naive" one which ignores backorders and the supply line and a "sophisticated" one which takes them into account.
-The different effects of this decision are discussed at length in my blog post Understanding The Beer Game - so here I will just give you a brief summary.
+In our model, we have implemented two order decisions, a "naive" one that ignores backorders and the supply line and a "sophisticated" one that takes them into account.
+The different effects of this decision are discussed at length in my blog post Understanding The Beer Distribution Game - so here I will just give you a brief summary.

 In the naive order decision, you essentially order everything the customer is ordering right now, plus the entire backorder, plus the difference between your current inventory and your target inventory:

-A more sophisticated order decision ignores the backorder, but includes the supply line (i.e. the open orders).
-It also avoids sending shocks up the supply line and adjust inventory slowly.
+A more sophisticated order decision ignores the backorder but includes the supply line (i.e. the open orders).
+It also avoids sending shocks up the supply line and adjusts inventory slowly.
 This leads to the following equation: